bcallaway11/bank-of-portugal/index.md

 # Difference-in-Differences Course at the Bank of Portugal

-These are the materials for my Difference-in-Differences lecture at the Bank of Portugal, Oct.
+These are the materials for my Difference-in-Differences workshop at the Bank of Portugal, Oct.
 28-31, 2024.

 ## Introduction to Difference-in-Differences